J. Kiffin Penry Epilepsy MiniFellow Network

 A DISTINGUISHED FACULTY

-The Residents Epilepsy program is presented by distinguished guest speakers from around the country, along with the faculty and staff of the Comprehensive Epilepsy Center of Wake Forest University School of Medicine.
+The Residents Epilepsy Program is presented by distinguished guest speakers from around the country, along with the faculty and staff of the Comprehensive Epilepsy Center of Wake Forest School of Medicine.

 COURSE OVERVIEW